dy1z/docs/content/docs/configuration/build-config.md

 ### css

-Paths to your [main CSS file](/docs/tailwindcss/#maincss), that will be compiled with Tailwind CSS.
+Path to your [main CSS file](/docs/tailwindcss/#maincss), that will be compiled with Tailwind CSS.

 ### config